extrimian/VCSL/README.md

 This is the SQL solution for a database in the system

 ### Redis
-This Redis service is usde for locks
+This Redis service is used for locks

 ## Endpoints
 ### Health Check